Query API

 Field | Type | Description |

-filterField | string | The KDE name of a dimension to filter on.
-Dimensions are listed by portal name in the categorized tables of the Dimensions Reference; the corresponding KDE name is stated in the KDE Names column of the same row. |
+filterField | string | The KDE name of a dimension to filter on is listed in the Dimensions Reference.
+Dimension are shown by portal name, with the corresponding KDE name provided in the KDE Names column of the same row. |

 operator | string | The operator to apply in the filter. - Valid value: "=", "<>", "ILIKE", "NOT ILIKE", "˜", "!˜", ">", "<", "&" |